vikjam/RColorLisa/README.md

 # RColorLisa
-Easily load color palettes from great painters into R. Based on the wonderful work of Ryan McGuire who created the beautiful site [Color Lisa](http://colorlisa.com).
+Easily load color palettes from great painters into R. Based on the work of Ryan McGuire who created the beautiful site [Color Lisa](http://colorlisa.com).

 ## Installation
 ```R